 Mark has had extensive experience working with elite and suburban sporting teams.
-He has worked for Australian and Victorian baseball teams from 1998 to 2002, and is currently a consultant to the Victorian Institute of Sport baseball academy.
-Mark has been involved with the Hoppers Crossing Football Club for the past 16 years as well as working with elite tennis players and has consulted to the Wallabies rugby team.
+He has worked for Australian and Victorian baseball teams from 1998 to 2002, and is currently a consultant to the Victorian Baseball Association Academy.
+He has been involved with the Hoppers Crossing Football Club for the past 16 years as well as working with elite tennis players and has consulted to the Wallabies Rugby team.

 His special areas of interest include sports and spinal rehabilitation, and has completed post-graduate studies in Sports Physiotherapy at La Trobe University in 2006.
 In the past he has worked as team physiotherapist for the Pirates Rugby Union Club in New Zealand and has spent time based at Crystal Palace Sports Injury Centre; the headquarters of London athletics.
 He has been a guest writer for 'The Ski Mag', an Australian Ski Magazine, providing performance exercise programs.

 Shay is now kept very busy through his involvement in clinical research.
 He has been a treating therapist as part of a very successful series of La Trobe University studies on the treatment of low back pain, the results from which are set to be publishes in a number of leading medical journals. he is also a treating therapist in a Melbourne University trial an hip pain and through his involvement in this research it ensures that not only Shay, but the whole Symmetry team can base their practise on the latest scientific evidence available.